Top Zendesk competitors in 2026: A complete guide

 Freshdesk

-Key Features: Omnichannel ticketing, AI-powered automation (Freddy AI), self-service portals, and a big marketplace for apps and integrations.
+Key features: Omnichannel ticketing, AI-powered automation, self-service portals, and a healthy marketplace for integrations.

 | Plan | Price (Billed Annually) | Key Features |